Robert M. Pringle: Recognition

 Pringle received the Early Career Investigator Award from the American Society of Naturalists in 2011 and was named an Early Career Fellow of the Ecological Society of America in 2015.

 Students at Princeton have described Pringle as a passionate and creative teacher.

 The parasitoid wasp Lytopylus robpringlei was named after Pringle in 2011, in honor of his conservation work.
 This species was later transferred into the genus Aerophilus.

 In 2024, Pringle was named a Guggenheim Fellow.

 Personal life

 Pringle is married to Corina Tarnita, a mathematician and biologist who is also a professor at Princeton.
-Pringle and Tarnita have collaborated on multiple research projects, and they have one daughter.
+Pringle and Tarnita have collaborated on multiple research projects.